 Wakari Hospital, Dunedin

 About the team

-Based at Wakari Hospital you'll be working in a secure environment predominantly with patients referred from the courts and/or prison setting for assessment and/or treatment.
+You'll be working in a secure environment predominantly with patients referred from the courts and/or prison setting for assessment and/or treatment.
 Increasingly we provide a rehabilitative role in assisting patients with complex needs to reintegrate into the community.
 Every day you get to work with and alongside a dynamic and committed multidisciplinary team.

 Our ideal applicant will be confident in providing support and assisting patients; be motivated, display initiative, be patient focussed at all times and be able to adapt to a changing, and at times challenging environment.